The Best of Newcastle, County Down

 Newcastle County Down Restaurants

-You won’t be short of finding somewhere great to enjoy some delicious food in Newcastle, the seaside town has lots to offer.
-Check out our list below of the best restaurants and cafes to check out on your trip.
+You won’t be short of finding somewhere great to enjoy delicious food in Newcastle; the seaside town offers lots.
+Check out our list below of your trip’s best restaurants and cafes.

 Villa Vinci

-Looking for amazing food by the sea? you can’t go wrong with Villa Vinci in Newcastle.
-This is a well-established restaurant that is known for creating great tasting food with brilliant service provided.
+Looking for fantastic food by the sea?
+You can’t go wrong with Villa Vinci in Newcastle.
+This is a well-established restaurant known for creating great-tasting food with brilliant service.

-Located on Main Street they provide a friendly welcome in their vibrant restaurant.
-At this restaurant, you will find a selection of seafood, steaks, pizzas dishes that are so good you’ll be planning another visit before you leave.
+Located on Main Street, they provide a friendly welcome in their vibrant restaurant.
+At this restaurant, you will find a selection of seafood, steaks, and pizza dishes that are so good you’ll be planning another visit before you leave.

 Brunel’s Restaurant

 Due to the success of this restaurant, they opened another restaurant in 2017.
-Head chef Paul Cunningham and co-director Fiona Davey continue to keep push boundaries and creating exceptional food to their growing customers.
+Head chef Paul Cunningham and co-director Fiona Davey continue to keep pushing boundaries and create exceptional food to their growing customers.

 Vanilla

-Another brilliant restaurant found in Newcastle, County Down is Vanilla that was created by local chef Darren Ireland.
-The idea of this restaurant came after he watched his dad and grandfather become great chefs, this inspired him to follow their footsteps.
-In 2009 he opened the doors to Vanilla that has gone from success to success since.
+Another brilliant restaurant found in Newcastle, County Down, is Vanilla, which was created by local chef Darren Ireland.
+The idea of this restaurant came after he watched his dad and grandfather become great chefs; this inspired him to follow in their footsteps.
+In 2009, he opened the doors to Vanilla, which has gone from success to success since.

 It is the number one recommended restaurant on Tripadvisor for Newcastle and County Down.
 Dishes found here were inspired by his time spent in Australia with an interest in fusion cooking.
 The food is unique and full of flavour.
 This is one of the places you need to try while in Newcastle.